hcilab/wams/README.md

   * __dx:__ The distance between the current drag and the last drag along the y axis.

 ### <a id="handlers_layout"></a>layout [\[handlers\]](#handlers)
-This handler will only be called once per viewer, when they initially connect.
+This handler will only be called once per view, when they initially connect.
 * Arguments:
-  * __numViewers:__ The number of viewers active at the time of layout.
+  * __numViews:__ The number of views active at the time of layout.

 ### <a id="handlers_scale"></a>scale [\[handlers\]](#handlers)
-This handler will be called when a viewer zooms in or out.
+This handler will be called when a view zooms in or out.
 * Arguments:
-  * __scale:__ The new zoom scale of the viewer.
+  * __scale:__ The new zoom scale of the view.
 1 is normal.
 2 means 200% zoom.
 0.5 means 50% zoom.